ViktorArg/README.me/README.md

 I'm a Fullstack Web Developer with MERN

-If you like, you can take a look to the projects and please send me your comments:
+Please take a look to my projects and please send me your feedback:
 - Email: victorguilianarg@gmail.com